 The only municipal, regional or Tribal Digital Equity plan in South Dakota identified at this time is the Digital Equity Framework developed for the City of Sioux Falls.
 The vision stated within the plan is, "To achieve digital equity through universal residential broadband adoption including availability, affordability, devices, technical support, and digital life skills training.
-We must ensure Sioux Falls residents have the tools necessary to support education, health, well-being, economic prosperity, and the ability to fully participate in society."
-Many of the themes here align with the broader South Dakota plan, including the outcome of allowing full participation in society.
+We must ensure Sioux Falls residents have the tools necessary to support education, health, wellbeing, economic prosperity, and the ability to fully participate in society."36 Many of the themes here align with the broader South Dakota plan, including the outcome of allowing full participation in society.
+The Digital Opportunity Coordinator will regularly attend Connect Sioux Falls' meetings to assure that goals are aligned, and resources are being utilized efficiently between the State and the locality.
+Major decisions the State has for this region will be discussed with this group to reduce unnecessary overlap and encourage collaboration.
+Finally, this group was frequently consulted in the creation of the State's own Plan and will continue to be open for feedback throughout the implementation.
 While this plan promotes digital inclusion for one of South Dakota's most prominent cities, the vast remainder of the State is not accounted for through a pre-existing formal digital equity plan.
+The State will continue to interact with nongovernmental agencies to align its Plan with components of non-profit, community anchor institution, and industry plans that while not explicitly mentioning digital equity, incorporate elements of it under a different guise.
+By bringing these parties into the discussion, efforts can be coordinated on a grander scale, eliminating overlap and addressing existing gaps such as standardized curriculums, uniform language, and affordability.